infinum/qa-handbook/Tools/Using Charles.md

 ## Repeating requests

-Let's say you have to create a 100 articles in the mobile app you are testing to satisfy the preconditions for a certain test case.
+Let's say you have to create 100 articles in the mobile app you are testing to satisfy the preconditions for a certain test case.
 Let's also assume you don't have access to API docs or a Postman collection that could come in handy.

 These are some of your options: